Join Japanese investors at the PDI Tokyo Forum on 9-10 November in-person to shape future capital flow from Japan to global private debt markets.

-Key conversation topics at the conference:
+Key conversations shaping the conference:

-“Well thought through and relevant content.
-Provides good insight into how LPs think about this asset class.”
+Well thought through and relevant content.
+Provides good insight into how LPs think about this asset class.

-“Very well organized and structured.
-Great access to the assets’ leading players and insights.”
+Very well organized and structured.
+Great access to the assets’ leading players and insights.

-“PDI events bring private debt investment and structuring expertise together like no other conference I have attended.”
+PDI events bring private debt investment and structuring expertise together like no other conference I have attended.

 Following the news of Pension Fund Association for Local Government Officials’ (Chikyoren) debut in private corporate debt investment and its existing exposure to private lending, as well as GPIF’s recent $73.4 million commitment for direct co-investment along with IFC and Development Bank of Japan, Japan’s institutional investors are expanding their alternative investments to generate yield amid the low interest rate environment.
-There has never been a better time to connect with the Japanese investors and grow your business in 2019 and beyond.
+There has never been a better time to connect with the Japanese investors and grow your business in 2020 and beyond.

 Utilising Private Debt Investor’s position as the most prestigious publication specialised in private debt, the Forum will provide you the most exclusive analysis together with unrivalled insights from global senior private debt professionals.

 Based on the latest PDI 50 research the private debt market is stable, with future funds targeting more region-specific opportunities.